over40dev/edu-react-hooks-context-api-simple-ex/README.md

 ### Expense Tracker

-This is a React version of Brad Traversy's [Vanilla JS Expense Tracker](https://github.com/bradtraversy/vanillawebprojects/tree/master/expense-tracker).
-It uses functional components with hooks and the context API
+Starter code based on a React version of Brad Traversy's [Vanilla JS Expense Tracker](https://github.com/bradtraversy/vanillawebprojects/tree/master/expense-tracker).
+It uses functional components with hooks and the context API.

+## Variations in Logic to showcase

+- Destructuring with Ternary Operator to return multiple dynamic values
+- Destructuring with Ternary Operator inside ` reduce() ` to return multiple dynamic values

 ## Usage